stephenplusplus/generator-huh/README.md

 Since we're in the terminal, we can do cool stuff, like:

-- Use Yeoman to generate a React app.
+- Use Yeoman to generate a React app
+- Allow searching Stack Overflow for a given topic, e.g. "What is a directive?" displays chosen answer to top question
 - ??

 Please, if you have ideas for this generator, open an issue, or just send them on through.
 I would love to see contributions of any size.